The longer I edit novels, the more I am convinced it’s in the writer’s DNA to tell a story instead of the characters relating their story.

 In this first sentence, the woman turns and looks around her.
 The next sentences should describe where she is.
 And in a way they do, but not her exact location.
 We know she’s in her home.
 One that was remodeled.
 We know what type of home.
 But where?

 This is author intrusion.
 It may be a good paragraph, but the author took the reader out of the character and inputted her own thoughts on the remodeling of the home.

 Splaying my hands on my hips, I shook my head, turned, and surveyed my surroundings.
 White Shaker-style kitchen cabinets, matching quartz countertops met my gaze.
-The same white clean lines made up the rest of the room, with a few pops of color.
-The sea-green sheets of glass made up the backsplash.
-That color carried over in the painted cabinet beneath the island.
-A stainless-steel farm-style sink and the cabinet pulls and knobs and appliances gleamed in the sunlight, and plank-style porcelain flooring in shades of gray and white kept the room from being sterile.
+The same white clean lines continued throughout the room, with a few pops of color.
+Sheets of sea-green glass made up the backsplash.
+That color carried over in the painted cabinetry beneath the island.
+A stainless-steel farm-style sink and the cabinet pulls and knobs and appliances gleamed in the sunlight.
+Finally, plank porcelain flooring in shades of gray and white kept the room from being sterile.

 The paragraph above shows us where the character is.
-We see what we see.
+We see what she sees.
 More importantly, we’re right there with her.
 We’re getting to know her personality within the description of her surroundings.

 Here are a few tips.
 Read blogs and books that focus on showing instead of telling.
 Find blogs on deeper pov.
 The above reflects the woman standing there thinking before she acts.
 Edit your own piece.
 I suggest at least once.
 I edit more than that.
 I also suggest having critique partners or Beta readers to review your story.